ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/exceptions.md

     => MyController<ShoppingCartController>
         .Instance()
         .Calling(c => c.AddToCart(1, CancellationToken.None))
-        .ShouldThrow()
+        .ShouldThrow() // <--
         .AggregateException()
         .ContainingInnerExceptionOfType<InvalidOperationException>()
         .WithMessage()
         .Containing("Sequence contains no elements");
 ```

 Since we do not add any entries to the scoped in-memory database, the test should pass without any problem.
-With it we are validating that the action throws **"AggregateException"** with message containing **"Sequence contains no elements"** and inner **"InvalidOperationException"**.
+With it we are validating that the action throws **"AggregateException"** with inner **"InvalidOperationException"** and a message containing **"Sequence contains no elements"**.
 Next to the **"AggregateException"**, there is the normal **"Exception"** call, which asserts non-asynchronous errors.

 ## Uncaught exceptions